-The most bizarre wrestling place for Shak the ice rink at the Blackpool Pleasure Beach, which was quite cold for someone wearing nothing but a pair of trunks.
+The most bizarre wrestling place for Shak is the ice rink at Blackpool Pleasure Beach, which was quite cold for someone wearing nothing but a pair of trunks.

 The spectators in the rink were wearing their hats, gloves and scarves, yet it was scorching hot weather outside.